 As to why they are celebrated on the same day, legend has it that they were executed on the same day under the command of Emperor Nero and buried in Rome.
 (Although historical accounts cite Peter being martyred in 64 AD and Paul in 67 AD.)

-Because of his Roman citizenship, St. Paul was beheaded.
+Because of his Roman citizenship, Saint Paul was beheaded.
 St. Peter was reportedly crucified upside down because he said he was not worthy to be sacrificed in the same manner as Christ.

-On June 29 the Church celebrates the feast day of both men, and as early as 258 AD, there is evidence of an already-lengthy tradition that both St. Peter and St. Paul were celebrated on the same day.
+June 29, the Church celebrates the feast day of both men, and as early as 258 AD, there is evidence of an already-lengthy tradition that both Saint Peter and Saint Paul were celebrated on the same day.